docsforadobe/javascript-tools-guide/docs/scripting-xmp/xmpscript-object-reference.md

 ## XMPFileInfo object

-This object is returned by XMPFile.:ref:xmpfile-getFileInfo.
+This object is returned by [XMPFile.getFileInfo](#getfileinfo).
 The read-only properties describe the file represented by the [XMPFile object](#xmpfile-object).

 !!! note